 The fiscal year (FY, or financial year) is usually the primary accounting year for a company, organization, or government.
 The fiscal year serves as the organizing basis for economic measurement and financial reporting.

 In most countries, moreover, the fiscal year also serves as a basis for budgeting and planning.

 - The fiscal year is usually one year in length, composed of 4 fiscal quarters.
 The fiscal year may or may not correspond to the calendar year.

 - The firm's accounting cycle may correspond to a fiscal year or calendar year.

 - Most firms also plan budgets regarding fiscal years.
 Thus, they plan spending and revenue intake to cover the time between FY year start and end.
 Some government groups also prepare annual plans, but two-year (biennial) budgets are also standard in government.

 - The fiscal year may or may not coincide with the firm's tax year.

 Explaining Fiscal Year in Context

-Sections below further define and explain fiscal year, in context with related concepts including:
+Sections below further define and explain fiscal year, in context with related concepts, emphasizing three themes:

 - What is a fiscal year?